-Telecommunications Regulations (2014, revised), or the Telecom Regulations.
+Telecommunications Regulations (2016, revised), or the Telecom Regulations.
 The Telecom Regulations categorize all telecommunications businesses in the PRC as either basic or value-added.
 Value-added telecommunications services are defined as telecommunications and information services provided through public network infrastructures.
 The currently effective "Catalog of Telecommunications Business," an attachment to the Telecom Regulations, categorizes various types of telecommunications and telecommunications-related activities into basic or value-added telecommunications services, according to which, Internet information services, or ICP services, are classified as value-added telecommunications businesses.
 Under the Telecom Regulations, commercial operators of value-added telecommunications services must first obtain an operating license for value-added telecommunications services, or the ICP License, from MIIT or its provincial level counterparts.

 Administrative Measures on Internet Information Services (2011, revised), or the Internet Measures.
 According to the Internet Measures, a commercial ICP service operator must obtain an ICP License from MIIT or its provincial level counterparts before engaging in any commercial ICP service in PRC.
 When the ICP service involves areas of news, publication, education, medicine, health, pharmaceuticals, medical equipment and other industry and, if required by relevant laws and regulations, prior approval from the respective regulatory authorities must be obtained prior to applying for the ICP License.
-Moreover, an ICP service operator must display its ICP License number in a conspicuous location on its website.
+Moreover, an ICP service operator must display its ICP License number in a conspicuous location on its websites.

-Administrative Measures for Telecommunications Business Operating License (2009, revised), or the Telecom License Measures.
+Administrative Measures for Telecommunications Business Operating License (2017, revised), or the Telecom License Measures.
 Pursuant to the Telecom License Measures, an ICP service operator conducting business within a single province must apply for the ICP License from MIIT's applicable provincial level counterpart, while that providing ICP services across provinces must apply for Trans-regional ICP License directly from MIIT.
 The appendix to the ICP License should detail the permitted activities to be conducted by the ICP service operator.
 An approved ICP service operator must conduct its business in accordance with the specifications recorded on its ICP License.
-The ICP License is subject to annual review and the annual review result will be recorded as an appendix to the ICP License, published to the public and notified to the applicable administrative authority for industry and commerce.
+The ICP License is subject to annual report, an ICP service operator shall report certain information to the issuing authorities through the Administrative Platforms in the first quarter every year, such information includes the business performance of the telecommunications business in the previous year; the actual progress in network building-up, business development, tumover of staff and institutional restructuring; the service quality; the actual implementation of the network and information security guarantee systems and measures; the actual implementation of the relevant provisions of MIIT and other information required to be reported to the issuing authorities.
+An ICP service operator shall be responsible for the authenticity of the information in the annual report.

-Regulations for Administration of Foreign-Invested Telecommunications Enterprises (2008, revised), or the FITE Regulations.
+Regulations for Administration of Foreign-Invested Telecommunications Enterprises (2016, revised), or the FITE Regulations.
 Under the FITE Regulations, a foreign entity is prohibited from owning more than 50% of the total equity interest in any value-added telecommunications service business in the PRC and the major foreign investor in any value-added telecommunications service business in the PRC shall have a good track record in such industry.